-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Radiologist to join the department of Radiology at RDUH Eastern in Exeter.
-All specialist interests will be considered
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant Radiologist on a fixed term contract to join the department of Radiology for its Northern Services, based at North Devon District Hospital, Barnstaple.

-Our Radiology Department is friendly, successful and ambitious.
+Our combined Radiology department is friendly, successful and ambitious.
 The Royal Devon is a Trust which encourages and supports innovation, diversity, digital development and research.